 Cardinal George Pell is to ordain 10 men as deacons for the Ordinariate of Our Lady of Walsingham next month.

-The Ordinariate of the Chair of St Peter was later established in North America and the Ordinariate of Our Lady of the Southern Cross followed suit in Australia and Japan.
+The Ordinariate of the Chair of St Peter was established a year later in North America, and several months after that the Ordinariate of Our Lady of the Southern Cross followed suit in Australia and Japan.

 Now the Ordinariate of Our Lady of Walsingham has groups throughout Great Britain, from Cornwall to the town of Presteigne in Wales and the island of Stornaway in north-west Scotland.

 Fr Damian Howard SJ has been appointed Britain’s new Jesuit provincial.